go back

 In Gaza, the situation continues to be dire.

 The EFE Network began its first programs in Gaza in 2006.
-Since then, we've supported nearly 25,000 youth across Palestine, nearly 9,000 of which are in Gaza.
+Since then, we've supported over 20,000 youth across Palestine, nearly 9,000 of which are in Gaza.

 This year EFE has mobilized to provide emergency support for Gaza.